sixolet/phonotype/README.md

 Shift-enter inserts a new "passthrough" line above the current one.

-K2 adjusts the fade time of the current line.
+E2 adjusts the fade time of the current line.

+E3 adjusts when the line will actually be crossfaded, in beat multiples.
+For example, choose 4 to fade the line on a barline in 4/4 time.

 ## Mini-tutorial